 If your RV is hooked up to power, an electric saute pan really comes in handy for cooking.
 By using electricity instead of propane, you don’t have to worry as much about running out of your propane and having to get your LP tanks refilled.

 Propane costs can add up!
 So if you can use electricity instead of propane, go for it.
 And this electric saute pan actually folds for easy storage!
 Score!

 Sometimes you don’t have access to kindling or the firewood is damp, making it nearly impossible to start a campfire.
 Using these fire-starters with the fire torch above will make it so much easier to not only start a fire but also keep it going.
 I mean, isn’t a campfire the whole point of camping?! 😉

-This is another one that might seem like it doesn’t belong on a list of RV must-haves.
-But trust me, it does!
+This one might seem random on a list of RV must-haves.
+But trust me, it belongs here!
 Dry shampoo is my BFF for everyday life and even more so when I’m RVing.